chrislawlor/taskrabbit/README.md

    │ tasks.add      │ 30    │
    └────────────────┴───────┘
    ```

-   Taskrabbit's output actually looks nice in the terminal, but currently does not copy/paste very well.

    The `--store file` option specifies to use the local filesystem to store tasks.